 Some Great Danes get along well with other animals, while others are dominant and pushy.
 Obedience training is essential because he is so large and can be bossy if not appropriately trained.
 However, Great Danes are also very sensitive and should be trained cheerfully.
 Harshness merely confuses and distrusts them.

 Great Danes drool, salivate, and lumber around in an aggressive manner.
 They are not suitable for picky housekeepers or those who lack a sense of humor.
-Puppy Great Danes can be so lively and amaze you with the amount of energy they carry around while play6ing; this may make them pretty destructive.
+Puppy Great Danes can be so lively and amaze you with the amount of energy they carry around while playing; this may make them pretty destructive.

 Can You Leave a Great Dane Puppy Alone at Home?